Spirit-of-the-Wild - Things to Do

 Hikers can enjoy the nearly one-mile-long K-9 Gus Hiking Trail.
 Visitors can also hike, bicycle or horseback ride along several miles of unpaved roads from fall through spring.
 Note that horses are prohibited during periods open to hunting.

 Well-maintained, unpaved roads pass through a variety of natural communities and offer opportunities to observe wildlife, wildflowers, butterflies and much more.
-See the Regulations Summary for hours of operation and vehicle use guidelines.
+See the regulations summary brochure for hours of operation and vehicle use guidelines.